zmqer/Admin-Promp-bypass/README.md

-Drag and drop the admin application, then it'll work.
+Drag and drop the admin application to the .bat file, then it'll work.